shivshankardayal/full-website/books/c/source/lang.rst

 behavior is undefined. [#]_ Such a representation is called a *trap representation*.

-There are two places where trap representation has been talked about in the specification.
-First is parity bits on numeric types which are visible to software.
-This is given in footnote 44 of n1124.pdf at page no. 38.
-Second is negative zeros in non-twos-complement architecture, given on page 39.

 When a value is stored in an object of structure or union type, including in a member object, the bytes of the object representation that correspond to any padding bytes take unspecified values. [#]_ The value of a structure or union